Skip to main content

 What it costs

-Membership at Fishtown Medicine is $250 per month, $685 per quarter, or $2,500 per year if paid annually.
+Membership at Fishtown Medicine covers all visits and ongoing management; see pricing for current rates.
 All visits are covered.
 Hormone therapy prescriptions, labs, and follow-up are inside the relationship; medications are billed through pharmacy (cash or insurance).
 Transdermal estradiol and micronized progesterone are typically inexpensive at most Philadelphia pharmacies with cash pricing.

 Key Takeaways

-• The driver is hormonal variability, not steady decline.
+2. The driver is hormonal variability rather than steady decline.

-• Fishtown Medicine treats perimenopause as a real condition with real time, real options, and real follow-up.
+5. Fishtown Medicine treats perimenopause as a condition that deserves a full visit, clear options, and steady follow-up.

 Related Services and Reading